 Access to the parameters for a simple actor is achieved by right-clicking on the actor and selecting Configure Actor.
-This will open an "Edit parameters" window (see Figure 6).
+This will open an "Edit parameters" window (see Figure 6.2.5).
 Note that the Product Renamer actor is a jython script (Java implementation of the Python interpreter) meant to be customized by the user (by double-clicking on it).

-5.2.2 Composite Actors
+6.2.2 Composite Actors

 Composite actors have workflow symbols that consist of multiply-layered green-blue rectangles.
 They generally do not have a logo within the rectangle.
-A composite actor represents a subworkflow of more simple or composite actors which hides over-complexity from the user in the top-level workflow.
+A composite actor represents a combination of more simple or composite actors which hides over-complexity from the user in the top-level workflow.
+A yellow box marks an actor with an associated interactive window.
 In the UVES workflow, the following actors are composite actors: